Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 For now, I've already implemented two higher-meta-expression using `te::fork_` , but I'm not surprised one bit.
 Fork was the first meta-expression that blew my mind.
 I remember my big meta-functions that wasn't working, replacing it by fork and three little dot and seeing it work perfectly on the first try.
 I was flabbergasted the whole day.

 The last higher-meta-expression I want to talk about is `te::on_args_<typename ...
 Es>`.
-This solved a weird problem in template library where you have something like a `std::tuple<Ts...>` and just want to play with the inner types, then wrap with tuple.
+This solved a weird problem in template library where you have something like a `std::tuple<Ts...>` and just want to play with the inner types, then wrap with whatever the template template was.

 The problem is that it's technically a series of functions that depend on the input, which is notoriously difficult since you need to add your continuation to the last meta-function which can be nested inside other meta-function.
 Not in my library